Cocktail Mixing Calculator

 How are rounding differences handled?

-Tiny differences from rounding are absorbed by the largest component so that the total still matches the target volume.
+Tiny differences from rounding are absorbed by the largest component so the displayed total still matches the target volume.

-• Total equals sum of parts after rounding adjustments
+• Total volume equals the sum of all ingredient amounts after rounding adjustment.

-• Per serving equals total divided by servings
+• Per serving volume equals total volume divided by servings.